khadelya/yolov5_ATLAS/README.md

 # Dockerization of YOLOv5

-Running yolov5 training and inference on geospatial data in a docker container.
+Running YOLOv5 training and inference on aerial images in a certain map projection (orthophoto) labelled via GeoJSON (in WGS84 Coordinate System) inside of a docker container.
+As a result, you get a trained model and another GeoJSON file containing all the instances found by YOLOv5 (WGS84 Coordinate System).

 ## Dataset
 - Images per class. ≥1.5k images per class